cuizhenxi8/DMP-Trajectory/README.md

 The source code in Matlab for paper:

-"Formation Preserved Soft Object Manipulation Following Dynamic Movement Primitives Trajectory"
+"Cooperative Manipulation of Soft Objects with Formation Preservation Based on Dynamic Movement Primitives"